 ESME shall be capable of issuing the Commands set out in this Section, receiving corresponding Responses and, where required by a Response, taking the required actions.

-Control HAN Connected Auxiliary Load Control Switch
+Control HCALCS [n]

-A Command requesting that a HAN Connected Auxiliary Load Control Switch either closes or opens its switch for a time period specified within the Command.
-The ESME shall be capable of issuing a Control HAN Connected Auxiliary Load Control Switch(5.6.4.1) Command according to the rules set out in Section 5.5.11.1.
+A Command requesting that HCALCS [n] either closes or opens its switch for a time period specified within the Command.
+The ESME shall be capable of issuing a Control HCALCS [n](5.6.4.1) Command according to the rules set out in Section 5.5.11.1.

-In executing the Command, ESME shall be capable of recording the Command and Outcome to the Auxiliary Load Control Switch Event Log(5.7.5.6).
+In sending the Command, ESME shall be capable of recording the Command to the Auxiliary Controller Event Log(5.7.5.6).

+On receipt of any corresponding Response to such Commands, ESME shall be capable of recording the Outcome to the Auxiliary Controller Event Log(5.7.5.6).

 Data Requirements